-University Park, College of Engineering
+University Park, College of Engineering (ISASP)

 The role of Information Sciences and Technology in the practice of Aerospace Engineering is very important.
 Aerospace systems rely heavily on computers, software, and digital information; for control, sensors, and other onboard systems.
 The Boeing 777 has more than 1000 processors and roughly 20 million lines of software onboard, and F-16 and F-117As cannot fly without their onboard computers.
 In addition, many future aerospace vehicles will be unmanned, and the software challenges will be even greater.
 The onboard memory has also increased exponentially, the F-106 had 20 KBytes of memory and the new Joint Strike Fighter might have 2 GBytes of memory.
 The hardware and software must be carefully designed and thoroughly tested, since most aerospace systems are mission- or safety-critical systems.
 Computers and software are heavily used in the design, development, and manufacturing of aerospace systems.
 Large supercomputers are often used in the design process.
 The IST minor will enrich their educational achievements and increase their chances in obtaining employment or entering graduate school.
 The NSF and the DOD are encouraging universities to enhance their educational programs so that we have well-qualified engineers for future systems, and our IPAC members have stressed the importance of IT for our students.

 Student must apply for entrance to the minor no later than their 7th semester.
-A one-time tuition surcharge will be applied to all students enrolled in the minor.

 A grade of C or better is required for all courses in the minor.